bruflor/bruflor/README.md

 ## Hello, hello 🖖

-My name is Bruna Flôr, a Brasilian woman currently living at Portugal.
+My name is Bruna Flôr, a Brazilian woman currently living in Portugal.
 I'm a front-end Developer with a Designer's Touch!
 Since transitioning to a specialized Frontend Developer role in early 2023, I've combined my 6+ years of web design expertise with hands-on development experience to create visually stunning and user-friendly web applications.
 Skilled in ReactJS, TypeScript, and JavaScript.
 However, I`m open to learning new languages and frameworks and always looking forward to improving my current skills
 <br><br>Pronoum: She/Her

 <div>